Patricio-Simoes/DevOps/Terraform/Projects/Dev-Environment/README.md

 ### CI/CD Automation

 This project includes a CI/CD component that automates Terraform deployment.
+(Check the .github folder on the root of this repository).

 The pipeline authenticates with AWS using a configured IAM credentials pair and runs Terraform commands to validate, plan, and apply changes automatically.